Dynamics of market states and risk assessment: Data description

 \section{Data description}

-We have used the adjusted daily closure prices of the stocks making up the two indices S\&P 500 of US market (USA) and Nikkei 225 of Japanese market (JPN)~\cite{Yahoo_finance}.
-We have considered $N = 350$ stocks of the S\&P 500 index and $N = 156$ stocks of the Nikkei 225 index traded in the 14-year period from January 2006 to December 2019 which correspond to $T=3523$ and $T = 3459$ trading days, respectively.
-Here we include only those stocks which were present for the entire duration of 14 years.
-The list of the stock considered for the analysis are also listed in the supplementary material.
-The stocks are arranged according to their sectors with sectoral abbreviations: \textbf{CD}--Consumer Discretionary; \textbf{CS}--Consumer Staples; \textbf{EG}--Energy; \textbf{FN}--Financial; \textbf{HC}--Health Care; \textbf{ID}--Industrials; \textbf{IT}--Information Technology; \textbf{MT}--Materials; \textbf{TC}--Telecommunication Services; and \textbf{UT}--Utilities.
+We used the adjusted daily closure prices of the stocks from two indices, namely the S\&P 500 for US market (USA) and Nikkei 225 for the Japanese market (JPN)~\cite{Yahoo_finance}.
+Next we considered $N = 350$ stocks from the S\&P 500 index and $N = 156$ stocks of the Nikkei 225 index traded in the 14-year period from January 2006 to December 2019 which correspond to $T=3523$ and $T = 3459$ trading days, respectively.
+Here we included only those stocks which were present for the entire period of 14 years.
+Out of these stocks, we also filtered out a few stocks with missing data points of more than two consecutive trading days.
+The stock value for the missing days was chosen to be the same as the one for the last day with a closing entry.
+The stocks considered for the analysis are listed in Table SI and SII of the supplementary material.